patniharshit/attrs-strict/README.md

 Currently, there's support for simple types and types specified in the `typing`
-module: `List`, `Dict`, `DefaultDict`, `Set`, `Union`, `Tuple`, `NewType`, `Callable` and any combination of them.
+module: `List`, `Dict`, `DefaultDict`, `Set`, `Union`, `Tuple`, `NewType`, `Callable`, `Literal` and any combination of them.
 This means that you can specify nested types like `List[List[Dict[int, str]]]` and the validation would check if attribute has the specific type.